 DISM /Online /Cleanup-Image /RestoreHealth

 Step 3: Again, the scan can take several minutes to complete.
 Once the scan completes, restart your PC and see if you're again welcomed by the BSOD error or not.

 Even though an Antivirus software protects your system from potential malware, it can also interrupt the normal functionality of your PC.
-Over the years, many users have reported that uninstalling the Antivirus program helped them fix Windows stop code thread stuck in device driver.
+Over the years, many users have reported that uninstalling the Antivirus program helped them fix the Windows stop code thread stuck in the device driver.
 In many cases, the error can also be triggered due to a faulty third-party application.

 So, if you're also using a third-party Antivirus program or have recently installed an application, make sure to uninstall it to see if the issue persists or not.